bnvulpe/twitter-interaction-analysis/README.md

 ## OBJECTIVES

-Is the real-life relationship reflected in social media?
+Is the real-life relationship reflected in social media interactions?

 ### First Objective
 To extract interactions and create a representative network of communication among users from communities related to eating disorders, fitness, depression, and self-harm, solely based on tweets.